RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Additionally, we specified that a primer must be found in **both** of the R1 and R2 reads of a pair to be retained -- otherwise they are both deleted (`--p-discard-untrimmed`).

 Lastly, it's also very useful to be aware of default parameters of programs, which are also described in the help menus.
 For instance, Cutadapt defaults to allowing a single mismatch in the primer sequence.
 Another important default behaviour of Cutadapt is to delete the specified primer sequences, `--action trim`.
-We do want to use this setting, so I haven't specified it because it's the default; but I have encountered interesting problems when used other settings!
+We want to use this setting, but I haven't specified it because it's the default.
+There is no good theoretical reason for trimming primer sequences, but not doing so leads to DADA2 (Command 10.7) artificially inflating the number of chimeric reads.

 #### Generating a visualization of data quality